tfausak/moxen/README.md

 ## Setup

 By default, this project uses an SQLite database.
 It's in the source tree, but it needs to be removed from the index.
+The settings file should also probably be removed from the index.

-    git update-index --assume-unchanged db.sq3
+    git update-index --assume-unchanged db.sq3 settings.py

 The database is empty to start with.
 At the very least, it needs a superuser and the included fixtures.